Sir Giles Daubeney: Inscription

 To adorn the body, but that it might commemorate the soul.

 Whoever thou art who will pass by, stand, read, weep:

 I am what you will be, I was what you are.
 I beseech you, pray for me!"

+An inscription of near-identical meaning, but dating from much earlier, was recorded as existing on the ledger-stone of a Bishop of Crediton (conjectured to have been that of Eadwulf).